puppetlabs/bolt/pre-docs/bolt_options.md

 You must specify the target nodes that you want to execute bolt commands on.

 For most bolt commands, specify the target nodes with the `--nodes` flag when you run the command, such as `--nodes mercury`.
-Only the `bolt run plan` command does not accept the `--nodes` flag.
-For plans, specify nodes as a list within the task plan itself or specify them as regular parameters, like `nodes=neptune`.
+For plans, the `--nodes` flag will be mapped to the `nodes` parameter if the plan exposes one.

-When targeting machines with the `--nodes` flag, you must specify the transport protocol.
-Specify the transport either in the node string for each host, such as `--nodes winrm://mywindowsnode.mydomain`, or set a default transport for the operation with the `--transport` option.
+When targeting machines with the `--nodes` flag, you may specify the transport either in the node url for each host, such as `--nodes winrm://mywindowsnode.mydomain`, or set a default transport for the operation with the `--transport` option.
+If you do not specify a transport it will default to `ssh`.

 To specify multiple nodes with the `--nodes` flag, use a comma-separated list of nodes, such as `--nodes neptune,saturn,mars`.